 As a graduate student you have now embarked on your professional trajectory and the faculty is here to help you develop as a professional and work towards your subsequent professional success.
 Key to your success is your ability to establish and maintain a professional relationship with faculty mentors.
 You have been assigned a temporary major advisor and you should meet with them as soon as possible on arrival to discuss your program.
-If you are unsure who your major advisor is, please contact the Graduate Coordinator or the Graduate Program Assistant.
+If you are unsure who your major advisor is, please contact the Director of Graduate Studies or the Graduate Program Administrator.